 On behalf of The Law Office of Gustavo E. Frances, P.A.

-Mandatory waiting periods are the result of a belief that by placing obstacles in the path of individuals who are seeking divorce, more marriages can be saved.
+Mandatory waiting periods are the result of a belief that by placing obstacles in the path of individuals who are seeking a divorce, more marriages can be saved.
 In reality, however, there is little research or data to support that belief.
-In fact, what is known is that lengthy waiting periods only serve to complicate the lives of those who are left in a state of legal purgatory as they wait for the clock to run out.
+In fact, what is known is that a long waiting period only serves to complicate the lives of those who are left in a state of legal purgatory as they wait for the clock to run out.

 pennlive.com, “Shorter waiting period for no-fault divorces takes effect in Pennsylvania“, Wallace McKelvey, Dec.
 2, 2016